| | When a generalized reinforcer or a variety of reinforcers is used,

 that the patient is maintaining her weight between 78 and 80 pounds (self report) and that she is working “happily and

+successfully in a university hospital newborn nursery.”
 The issue is that although we have verbal behavior and apply cognitive analysis, something must be

 running in the background.
 This something is operant conditioning.
 What applies to cats and seals, applies to men and women.
 Each